hibbitts-design/docsify-this/docs/README.md

 #### Ready-to-Use Docsify-This Markdown Templates

-While all you need to get going with Docsify-This is a basic Markdown file, below are some templates you can use that show what is possible with Markdown, images, and even a few HTML snippets!
+While all you need to get going with Docsify-This is a basic Markdown file, below are some templates you can use that show what is possible with Markdown, images, URL parameters and even a few HTML snippets!

 To use these templates you would generally do the following (template specific instructions are included with each template):